Noel Clarke: 2001–2005: Early career in television and stage

-2006–2012: Emerging success as an actor and filmmaker
+2006–2012: Emerging success as actor and filmmaker

 Clarke began his filmmaking career when he wrote the screenplay for the film Kidulthood, which depicted two days in the lives of a multi-ethnic group of West London teenagers, who are given the day off school after a bullied classmate's suicide.
 Clarke wrote the film based on his own experiences growing up in Ladbroke Grove, which he began developing with director Menhaj Huda and producer George Isaac.
 Made on a budget of £560,000, Kidulthood was released theatrically on 3 March 2006, earned £1,209,319 during the opening weekend of its release and received praise and some controversy for its depiction of teenage life in London.

 In 2008, following the success of Kidulthood, Clarke was hired to write and star in Adulthood, where he also made his directoral debut.
 On directing his first film, Clarke described his experience: "Directing for the first time was definitely a challenge and tiring at times.
 It was a steep learning curve and if you're willing to do stuff and go with it, then it pays off."
 Adulthood grossed £1,203,319 during its UK opening weekend, with an overall gross of £6 million, becoming the second-highest grossing British film of 2008.